Stewart lifts Storm to Game 1 WNBA Finals win over Aces

-BRADENTON, Fla. — The Seattle Storm's lead down to two with a quarter left, Breanna Stewart took over.
+BRADENTON, Fla.
+(AP) -- The Seattle Storm's lead down to two with a quarter left, Breanna Stewart took over.

 The big-game player scored the first 11 points of the fourth quarter and finished with 37 to help the Storm beat the Las Vegas Aces 93-80 on Friday night in Game 1 of the WNBA Finals.